Activities of Anjali started in a rented house with Gramin Arogya Kendra ( Rural Health Center ) in Ranasan village on 29th January,1989.

 Hospital has all basic medical and patient related infrastructures like Stabilisation Unit (ICU), Emergency unit, labour room, three operation theatres, NBSU (New Born Stabilisation Unit), Medial laboratory, digital x-Ray, Isolation ward, post-operative ward, male, female, maternity and children wards, central oxygen generating unit,ambulance services, hospital laundry, online electric generator, residential accommodation for essential staff, hospital kitchen for supplying food to admitted patients, canteen and green surrounding.

 Pro Poor Hospital System -- As the targeted people are economically backward, some basic patient friendly policy of “No Deposit No Refusal” have been put in place considering the reality that these poor people do not have ready liquidity and on such occasions they have to borrow money in emergency at huge interest rates.
 It is an in built system where the treating doctors and the staff identify such needy people and give concessions which is not revealed to the patients or their relatives and more importantly patients are not refused admission for incurable ailments and for those who need to go at higher centres but cannot go due to many genuine reasons.
 The maternal services (antenatal, intranatal & postnatal ) and new born care up to one year, are free of any charges including medicines.
 SICS cataract surgeries are free of any charge including medicines.
+To provide subsidized retina and glaucoma related services with discounted price, Anjali has started Retina and Glaucoma center from March 2021.

 Cheap Medicine -- Cost of medicines are the second most important factor in the affordability of medical treatment by the poor.
 Patients at Anjali Hospital get medicines at only 5-10% on the purchase price and in some of the vital drugs like Anti Snake Bite injections at a high subsidy.
 Along with generic drugs, rational use of drugs and subsidised drugs for Asthma, diabetes, hypertension, epilepsy, snake bite, poisoning, & tuberculosis makes the treatment affordable.
 The facility enables them to regularly take treatment and prevent complications.

-Elective Surgeries -- Common elective surgeries like circumcision, removal of small tumours & cysts, congenital hernia, hernia in adults, hydrocele, piles, fissure, fistulas and elective appendicitis, caesarian section are done on regular days, four times a week which has made the hospital sought after facility for such conditions.
+Elective Surgeries -- Common elective surgeries like circumcision, removal of small tumours & cysts, congenital hernia, hernia in adults, hydrocele, piles, fissure, fistulas and elective appendicitis, cesarean section are done on regular days, four times a week which has made the hospital sought after facility for such conditions.
 The hospital though situated in an interior rural village has become popular for cataract surgeries.
 About 2000 cataract surgeries are performed every year.

 Canteen & Rest Room -- As the patients come from distant towns/villages there is a facility of canteen which provide qualitative and affordable food to the relatives.
 Spacious and ventilated canteen give the OPD patients and relatives place to rest while waiting for their turn or laboratory test report.